Physical education as praxis

 The habits of mind required to:

-• understand how one’s own body (and that of others) moves, changes and adapts in space and time.
+one’s own body (and that of others) moves, changes and adapts in space and

-• understand that as we learn through, about in the physical we interface with values and beliefs.
+we learn through, about in the physical we interface with values and

 It has been interesting revisiting these ideas I originally published in 2007 in the paper Physical Education - what's in a name: A praxis model for holistic learning in physical education, Healthy Lifestyles Journal, 54(1), 5-10.
 This was one of my first peer reviewed publications as an academic, penned in 2006 which was my first year as an academic.
 I'm interested in any thoughts about how the concept and associated ideas "holds up" eleven years down that track.